 East Region Synchro

 Swimmers in the East Region have several competitions available to them throughout the year which are organised by the region.
-Official's courses and athlete development are also areas focuses on as well as running skill level assessment days.
+Official's courses and athlete development are also areas focused on as well as running grading days.

 If you are unable to find the information you are looking for on our website, please email our regional Synchro Manager.